Updated for 2026

 Disclaimer

-Informational only.
-This page is not legal or tax advice.
-U.S. crypto tax outcomes depend on facts, timing, basis records, filing status, state law, and transaction classification.
+This page is general information, not legal or tax advice.
+Crypto tax outcomes depend on facts, residency, local law, treaty position, and documentation.

 Regulatory risks